GeneMAP-Research/genemap-research.github.io/docs/workflows/gwas/idat-to-vcf.md

 ---

 `containers_dir`:
-  - Path where docker images (the gencall image) will pulled from our [dockerhub](https://hub.docker.com/repository/docker/sickleinafrica/gencall/general){:target="_blank"} and stored.
+  - Path where docker images (the gencall image) will be pulled from our [dockerhub](https://hub.docker.com/repository/docker/sickleinafrica/gencall/general){:target="_blank"} and stored.
   - This path should have sufficient storage capacity.
     - The gencall image is about 530 MB in size.
     - The plink2 test image is abot 80 MB.